jump-dev/JuMP.jl/docs/src/solutions.md

 user-provided limit such as a time limit was encountered.
 For more information, see the [Termination statuses](@ref) section below.

-Second, we can query the [`primal_status`](@ref) and [`dual_status`](@ref), which will tell us what kind of result we have for our primal and dual solution.
+Second, we can query the [`primal_status`](@ref) and the [`dual_status`](@ref), which will tell us what kind of results we have for our primal and dual solutions.
 This might be an optimal primal-dual pair, a primal solution without a corresponding dual solution, or a certificate of primal or dual infeasibility.
 For more information, see the [Solution statuses](@ref) section below.

 Third, we can query [`value`](@ref) and [`dual`](@ref) to obtain the